prossouw79/arduino_projects/Arduino Serial LED Control/README.md

 # 1. Raspberry Pi Setup #

 The Raspberry Pi is an inexpensive single-board computer that provides the needed computing to be a Internet of Things (IoT) project.
-It will run a software server called `Node RED` that will form the software base for letting us connect our Arduino circuit to the internet.
+It will run a software server called Node RED that will form the software base for letting us connect our Arduino circuit to the internet.
 This section will guide you through setting up your Raspberry Pi with the Raspbian operating system.

-## 1.1 Write Raspian image ##
+## 1.1 Write Raspbian image ##
 Write the SD card of the Raspberry Pi using the [Raspberry Pi Imager](https://www.raspberrypi.org/software/):

 <img src=".readme/rpi-imager.gif" width="75%"/>